apache/activemq-artemis/docs/user-manual/en/retroactive-addresses.md

 A "retroactive" address is an address that will preserve messages sent to it for queues which will be created on it in the future.
-This can be useful in, for example, publish-subscribe use cases where clients want to receive the messages sent to the address *before* they they actually connected and created their multicast "subscription" queue.
+This can be useful in, for example, publish-subscribe use cases where clients want to receive the messages sent to the address *before* they actually connected and created their multicast "subscription" queue.
 Typically messages sent to an address before a queue was created on it would simply be unavailable to those queues, but with a retroactive address a fixed number of messages can be preserved by